 What should I expect during a home inspection?

-The inspection is a single, non-invasive, visual inspection of the readily accessible features and components of the property at the time of the inspection.
+The inspection is a single, non-invasive, visual inspection of the readily accessible features and components of the property at the date and time of the inspection.

 The inspector will systematically go through the entire house, inside and outside.
-This generally takes about 3 hours.
-During the inspection, you can accompany the inspector.
+As the home inspection is very thorough, the length of the home inspection is generally about 4-5 hours.
+During the home inspection, you can accompany the inspector.
 As items are discovered, the inspector will identify them to you.
 Any question you have will be answered by the inspector.

 Since the inspection is limited to non-invasive, the inspector cannot cause any damage to the property (unless the owner has given prior written consent).
 The inspector can test the systems, but cannot operate any safety or shut-off valves.
 Neither the inspector nor the Buyer can move furniture items, storage, etc. during the inspection, therefore relying on what is readily accessible for examining.